dydxprotocol/v4-documentation/pages/networks/network1/genesis/preparing_for_genesis.md

 These are necessary steps to register your validator in the genesis and prepare for network startup.

-## Timeline

-See the [Testnet Launch Schedule](https://v4-teacher.vercel.app/testnets/schedule) for `dydx-testnet-4`.
-Please make sure to submit your gentx by the deadline highlighted in the schedule.

 ## Get the Latest `dydxprotocold` Binary

 Download the latest release binaries from [dydxprotocol/v4-chain releases](https://github.com/dydxprotocol/v4-chain/releases), which is `v0.3.6` [here](https://github.com/dydxprotocol/v4-chain/releases/tag/protocol%2Fv0.3.6)